kevinsogo/compgen/docs_src/preparation.md

 Try to read `kg/checkers.py` to see the different directives in action.
 Note that there are other variables accessible aside from `format`.
 I will document then later.
 I'd like to clean up this feature first. :)

-## Preprocessor black magic options (use at your own risk)
+## Preprocessor black magic options

 The files generated in `kgkompiled` may be too big for your tastes.
-To make this better, there are two (evil) options accepted by `kg kompile` that can reduce the file sizes a bit:
+To make them smaller, there are two (evil) options accepted by `kg kompile` that can reduce the file sizes a bit:

 1. `-S`.
 Attempts to reduce the indentation level; this saves several spaces.
-Beware, may break some programs, particularly those with inconsistent indenting.
+Beware, it may break some programs, particularly those with inconsistent indenting.
 I suggest keeping everything to 4 spaces.

 2. `-C`.
 A very evil option.
 See for yourself! :D

+Use at your own risk.